aspiringcoder84/lighthouse-web-notes/README.md

 # Aanshik Jasani's Notes
 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Aanshik Jasani](https://github.com/aspiringcoder84/lighthouse-web-notes/blob/master/README.md) for the [Lighthouse Labs](https://www.lighthouselabs.ca)  Web Development Bootcamp.